Yohoho! User Interface

 Invite to Job for yer Crew

-Hiring jobbers is generally done by selecting the "hiring jobbers" checkbox aboard your vessel.
+Hiring jobbers is generally done by clicking on the "hiring jobbers" checkbox aboard a vessel.
 However, it is also possible to directly hire someone through the radial menu.

 Jobbing Pirates are employed by your Crew on a temporary basis.
 They may be members of another Crew, just out to make some side money, or they may be potential new crewmates.
 Either way, jobbers are a good way to socialize and build alliances.